cideM/lions-backend/README.md

 [admin@lions-server:~]$ sudo chown lions-server:lions /var/lib/lions-server/db
 ```

+Here's how to get prod DB onto local, if you already have a valid `.envrc` setup

+`litestream restore -o $LIONS_SQLITE_PATH s3://lions-achern-litestream-replica-1/prod`

 ## Development

 Rebuild and restart when source changes.
 This may or may not work reliably on MacOS.